pablanka/rtbroadcaster/javascript-sdk/README.md

 ## How to use it

-Create an instas of RTBroadcaster
+Create an instance of RTBroadcaster

 ```javascript
 var broadcaster = new RTBroadcaster(url, onConnectionCallback, openCallback, closeCallback, errorCallback);